 If you need to reschedule your Hungryroot delivery, you must make the changes before 7 PM EST on the Monday or Thursday prior to your delivery.
 It’s a pretty simple process.
 You just have to be aware that once the order is finalized, it can’t be changed.

-The Hungryroot box includes a paper cooler and food protector, Enviro Ice or Earthwise Ice Pack, and your food.
+The Hungryroot box includes a paper cooler and food protector, ice packs, and your food.
 Aside from the recipes, you’ll get as many individual grocery items as you ordered.
 These can be snacks, fruit, or whatever.
+There’s more flexibility in what can go in your box, so there’s no strict organization system.

-Hungryroot ingredients are fairly well-organized.
-The shelf-stable items are separated from the refrigerated items.
-The refrigerated items are packed with recyclable Enviro Ice (Or Earthwise Ice Packs) to keep them cold.
+Hungryroot ingredients are organized by temperature rather than by recipe, like Green Chef.
+The shelf-stable items are separated from the refrigerated items, which are packed closest to the recyclable ice packs to keep them safe and cold.

 All the Hungryroot items are clearly labeled.
 Plus, since the refrigerated items come in a cooler, it’s easy to just store them in the fridge as soon as you get them.
 Green Chef is, likewise, clearly labeled with excellent storage instructions.